shikharbhardwaj/alpha-trace/README.markdown

  - *build*: This folder contains all build files, and is removed on a clean.
 See **building** section for build instructions.
  - *doc*: Any notes and docs are here.
- - *src*: This includes all the source files which belong to the project,
+ - *src*: This includes all the source files which belong to the project
  - *include*: Any headers included within the project
  - *spike*: Any small testcases, ideas or implementations live here
  - *thirdparty*: All third party headers, libs etc live here.